Making an Application

 Project development and engineering staff review the application and attachments.
-It is common that there will be comments on the scope of services and other items, which need to be resolved before FED recommends that the ESA is signed, or executed.
+It is common that there will be comments on the scope of services and other items, which need to be resolved before WID recommends that the ESA is signed, or executed.
 The signed agreements must be sent in for the application to be found complete for CWSRF projects or loan authorization is made for DWSRF projects.

 Loan Application Receipt Email

-For any project with a signed appliciation, after the application is received by FED, Project Development staff will send an email indicating that the application has been received and will indicate any missing information needed to process the loan.
+For any project with a signed appliciation, after the application is received by WID, Project Development staff will send an email indicating that the application has been received and will indicate any missing information needed to process the loan.
 This email is not a loan approval of any kind.
 Following this action, staff will start review of the application for completeness.

 Engineering Services Agreement Eligibility Email

-For all projects, the applicant will receive an Engineering Services Agreement (ESA) approval email indicating the of services which are loan eligible.
+For all projects, the applicant will receive an Engineering Services Agreement (ESA) eligibility determination email indicating the of services which are loan eligible.
 This email will indicate which scope items are eligible for reimbursement, or not, and which items are standard versus non-standard items.
 This has implications with respect to calculating the engineering fee curve limit for the project.
 This email is also used to indicate the proposed work can commence and loan authorization is imminent.
 This letter will often request submission of the executed ESA.
 This email is not a loan approval of any kind.